EKowalska/Getting-and-Cleaning-Data-Course-Project/Codebook.md

-The run_analysis.R script performs data cleaning in accordance with project discription.
+The run_analysis.R script performs data cleaning in accordance with project description.

 Step 0 is a prepartion stage
  * dplyr library installed